dutykh/1DWaveTank/README.md

 `1DWaveTank` is a MATLAB-based numerical laboratory designed for simulating and analyzing long wave phenomena in one dimension.
 It serves as a flexible framework for implementing, testing, and comparing various mathematical models (both dispersive and non-dispersive) and numerical schemes, primarily focusing on the finite volume method.

-The core philosophy is to provide a modular and extensible platform where researchers and students can easily experiment with different physical setups, numerical algorithms, and boundary conditions related to shallow water wave dynamics.
+The core philosophy is to provide a **modular**, **usable**, and **extensible** platform where researchers and students can easily experiment with different physical setups, numerical algorithms, and boundary conditions related to shallow water wave dynamics.
+While performance is considered, the primary focus is on clarity, usability, and ease of extension rather than achieving the absolute fastest implementation.

 ## Author